 FIGURE 7-6.
-Labels on the pigtail end of the TEMP cable
+Labels on the pigtail end of the TEMP cable.

-7.4 Data logger programming
+7.4 Data Logger Programming

-Short Cut is the best source for up-to-date programming code for Campbell Scientific data loggers.
+Short Cut is the best source for up-to-date data logger programming code.

 If your data acquisition requirements are simple, you can probably create and maintain a data logger program exclusively with Short Cut.
 If your data acquisition needs are more complex, the files that Short Cut creates are a great source for programming code to start a new program or add to an existing custom program.